mpi-sws-rse/jmc/src/main/java/org/example/runtime/runtime.md

 - `finishThreadRequest(Thread thread)`: Used by the `thread` to request to finish.
 - `ReadOperation(Object obj, Thread thread, String owner, String name, String descriptor)`: Used by the `thread` when its next instruction is a read operation(`GETFIELD`).
 - `WriteOperation(Object obj, Object newVal, Thread thread, String owner, String name, String descriptor)`: Used by the `thread` when its next instruction is a write operation(`PUTFIELD`).
+- `enterMonitor(Object lock, Thread thread)`: This method is used by the `thread` when its next instruction is a monitor enter(MONITORENTER).
+It is called by the `thread` to request to enter the monitor of the `lock`.
+- `exitMonitor(Object lock, Thread thread)`: This method is used by the `thread` when its next instruction is a monitor exit(MONITOREXIT).
+It is called by the `thread` to request to exit the monitor of the `lock`.
+- `acquiredLock(Object lock, Thread thread)`: This method is used by the `thread` when it acquired the `lock`.
+It is called by the `thread` to inform the Runtime Environment that it acquired the `lock`.
+- `releasedLock(Object lock, Thread thread)`: This method is used by the `thread` when it released the `lock`.
+It is called by the `thread` to inform the Runtime Environment that it released the `lock`.

 ## Future Work